Vor dem Bergpalais eine Gartenanlage mit Teich und Wasserfontäne

 Schloss Pillnitz

 Worlds come together at the Pillnitz Palace and Park: In the former summer residence of the Saxon royal house, the architecture of the far east merges with that of the late Baroque period.
 Only a few kilometres from Dresden’s city centre and directly on the banks of the Elbe, a pleasure garden was surrounded by three palaces: Today, the Kunstgewerbemuseum (Museum of Decorative Arts) of the Staatliche Kunstsammlungen Dresden (SKD) resides in the Berg- und Wasserpalais (Mountain and Water Palace), while an exhibition on courtly life and the history of the complex is being held at the Neues Palais (New Palace).
+Today the Schlosspark and the Palmenhaus are open to visitors year-round, while the Kunstgewerbemuseum is open when temperatures allow, from May to October.

 The first mention of the palace dates to 1335, when it was called a manor house and knight’s estate, and in 1694 it went to Elector John George IV in exchange for the Lichtenwalde Palace.
 After his death, it went to his brother, known today as August the Strong.
 For two years August the Strong’s mistress Anna Constantia of Cosel lived in what was then the Renaissance Palace, which later offered space for great festivities: Swings, carousels and slides were erected for the Baroque revelries, for which nobles disguised themselves as farmers or vintners.
 It was then, and still is today, a popular setting for saying “I do”.